 What better way to explore the magnificent sights of Scotland, than whizzing along picturesque trails on a bike?
 The choice of cycle routes in Scotland is endless, and you’ll feel great too.
-Here, you’ll find forest trails, paths along vast lochs, and challenging mountain bike routes up steep hills and mountainous peaks.
+Here, you’ll find the epic 80 mile Loch Ness 360° Trail, forest trails, paths along vast lochs, and challenging mountain bike routes up steep hills and mountainous peaks.
 So, why not get on your bike, whether it’s a mountain, hybrid or road bike, and soak up the scenery surrounding Inverness and Loch Ness?
 From flat cycle trails along the Caledonian Canal to more challenging routes along Great Glen Way, there’s a fantastic cycle route for everyone.

 Whatever your cycling ability, there are many cycle routes in Scotland that cater for all levels.
 From cycling with your family through woodlands to riding along gushing rivers, you’ll discover the best of Scotland’s wilderness.
 So why not, bring your own bike or rent one from a local cycle hire company, and explore Inverness and Loch Ness on two wheels?

 Bikes can be hired from Ticket to Ride Bike Hire in the heart of Inverness.
 The Highlands of Scotland are famous for stunning landscapes, wildlife and history.
 Our local knowledge and cycle hire experience will make sure you stay away from the traffic and don’t miss out on all the great places to stop along the way.
 This bike hire centre is in the beautiful surroundings of Bellfield Park.